openminted/alvisae/docs/user-guide.md

 ### Enriching the Terminology/Ontology

-Terms or concepts occurring in the document currently annotated can be used to enrich the Terminology/Ontology, once again by simple drag and drop operations initiated from the [[Aae_UserGuide#Annotation-Table|Annotation table]].
+Terms or concepts occurring in the document currently annotated can be used to enrich the Terminology/Ontology, once again by simple drag and drop operations initiated from the [[Annotation table](#annotation-table)].

 Indeed, any Annotation can be dragged by its corresponding circled T symbol [ ![](images/term-white.png) ] that appear in the table if the corresponding Type has been enabled to reference a Term or Class resource, and dropped on the Terminology/Ontology tree.
 ![](images/doIt.png) The actual modification of Terminology/Ontology will depend of the target class where the Annotated term is dropped: